-Visit Head Smashed-in Buffalo Jump, Canada
+Visit Head-Smashed-In Buffalo Jump, Canada

 This remarkable testament to the native peoples of the North American plains was awarded UNESCO World Heritage status in 1981.

-The plains people would dress as wolves or foxes and spend days carefully herding the buffalo, finally stampeding them over a ten metre high cliff.
+The plains people would dress as wolves or foxes and spend days carefully herding the buffalo, finally stampeding them over a ten meter high cliff.
 This age-old practice was stopped almost overnight in the 19th century when horses were introduced, making it easy for individuals to hunt without involving the entire tribe.

 The site’s name doesn’t quite mean what you might expect.
 It comes from the tale of a brave who waited below the cliff to get a different view of the buffalos as they flew into the air: not, in retrospect, such a good idea.

-Map of Head Smashed-in Buffalo Jump
+Map of Head-Smashed-In Buffalo Jump

 Places & hotels on the map

-Places near Head Smashed-in Buffalo Jump
+Places near Head-Smashed-In Buffalo Jump

 - Claresholm 22 miles away